Has the Powerhouse Museum Ultimo site already been sold?

 Who owns the Riverbank site?

-City of Parramatta is the current owner of the riverbank site.
-The NSW Government and PCC are in constructive negotiations over the best way to develop this important civic space.
+City of Parramatta is the current owner of the Riverbank site, which is the preferred site for the New Museum.
+The NSW Government and City of Parramatta are in constructive negotiations over the best way to develop this important civic space.

 Isn’t flooding going to be an issue for the new Museum?

 Engineering studies have been undertaken to address the potential for flooding on the site.
 The results have been incorporated into the business case, as well as appropriate design mitigation measures to ensure both the Museum and its collection are protected.

 How big will the new Museum be?